joshmorgan1000/UTKH/README.md

 - **Light as a Multidimensional Oscillation:** The wave-particle duality of light is explained as the projection of a higher-dimensional resonance into three-dimensional space.
 - **Unified Explanation of Phenomena:** From quantum superposition and entanglement to cosmological redshift and dark energy, UTKH provides a single, elegant framework to describe these seemingly disparate phenomena.

-Through this lens, UTKH not only unifies physics but also offers new testable predictions and avenues for technological advancement, from materials science to quantum computing and medicine.
+Through this lens, UTKH not only hypothetically unifies physics, but also offers new testable predictions and avenues for technological advancement, from materials science to quantum computing and medicine.

 ---